-This decree implements the requirements planned by the Article 541-9-1 of the environment code.
+The decree (Décret n° 2022-748) implements the requirements planned by the Article 541-9-1 of the environment code.
 This article will require companies to inform consumers about the environmental characteristics of waste-generating products.

 This article concerns a wide range of products considered as waste-generating, including textile.
 Different requirements will apply to different product categories.
 In this summary, we will focus on the obligations that will apply to apparel and footwear.